The Guide to Web Application Architecture

 How does it work?

 SPAs dynamically rewrite page content in real-time without changing the page itself.
-In comparison, in traditional applications, the browser requires not a particular page section, but the entire tab whenever a user performs any action.
+In traditional applications, the browser does not require a particular page section but the entire tab whenever a user performs any action.
 On the other hand, SPAs change only a particular segment of the page – the one that the user is currently interacting with.

 Advantages of Single Page Application: